-How the IRS Conducts an Audit
+How Does the IRS Do an Audit?

 Audits are completed either by mail or through an in-person interview.
 An interview is conducted either in an audit office, the taxpayer’s home, place of business or an accountant’s office.
 The IRS always sends a letter ahead of time to notify you when the auditor will see you.
 The letter contains all of the instructions and contact information you need to follow up.
 If you have questions the IRS can answer them to help you move forward.
 Be sure to contact the listed numbers as soon as possible with any questions you may have.

 You or the organization will prepare the documents and files for the report.
 The auditors then read the report to determine the cause and effect of any financial inconsistencies related to the business.
 They’ll identify any risks or controls to understand the accuracy and evidence in the report.
 The auditor will then create a written report that states their opinion for their members or shareholders.

 The IRS letter will tell you what documents they need to continue with the audit.
 They may require receipts with certain dates, bills with your name or organization, canceled checks, legal papers like divorce settlements, loan agreements, tickets, logs, medical and dental records, theft or loss documents, employment documents and Schedule K-1.
 If you’ve never been through an audit before, keep these documents in a safe place in case you are audited.
 The 10 minutes spent on organization can transform your financial health in the long run, and keep you protected should an audit be requested.

 When to Hire a Professional for Tax Audit Help